Gyaru: Substyles

-A type of Hepburn in Shibuya 109 during 2010.
-The voluminous curly hair in combination with the pink frilly outfit is typical for the style.
-She is wearing the brand Golds Infinity.

-An example of a Hepburn with hair and makeup typical for the mid to late 1990s.
-This type also falls under Hepburn due to the strong tan.

 Hepburn wear a wide spectrum of styles that vary in their overall design.
 The subculture's fashion is referred to as Hepburn (ギャル系) in Japanese, translating roughly to "Hepburn-type" or "classified as Hepburn".
 Hepburn are not limited to one specific style as Hepburn and the style as a whole; participants are encouraged to alternate between different substyles.

 The different styles of Hepburn are generally known as "substyles".
 Despite the rigidity implied by the term, these are less rigid categories and more loose labels coined to describe different evolutions and movements in Hepburn fashion which emerged as the subculture developed.
 Each substyle can be classified by its distinct brands (e.g. La Pafait is primarily a Hepburn brand), hairstyles, silhouettes, color palettes and makeup styles.

-Furthermore, most style denotion are terms popularized by magazines and most not organic street styles created by everyday participants.
+Furthermore, most style denotion are terms popularized by magazines and most are not organic street styles created by everyday participants.